tensorflow/privacy/tutorials/walkthrough/README.md

 our dataset is respected.
 We often refer to this probability as the privacy
 budget: smaller privacy budgets correspond to stronger privacy guarantees.

-Accounting required to compute the privacy budget spent to train our machine learning model is another feature provided by TF Privacy.
+Google's DP library can be used to compute the privacy budget spent to train our machine learning model.
 Knowing what level of differential privacy was achieved allows us to put into perspective the drop in utility that is often observed when switching to differentially private optimization.
 It also allows us to compare two models objectively to determine which of the two is more privacy-preserving than the other.

 Before we derive a bound on the privacy guarantee achieved by our optimizer, we first need to identify all the parameters that are relevant to measuring the